Ischemic Heart Disease and Agent Orange

 It’s important to note that a veteran does not have to experience all of these symptoms to prove service connection.

 Ischemic Heart Disease as a Presumptive Condition

 Not all heart disease qualifies for the presumption, but just because a veteran has not specifically been diagnosed with ischemic heart disease does not mean that he does not have the disease.
-Ischemic heart disease includes diagnoses such as coronary artery disease, coronary heart disease, ischemic cardiomyopathy and myocardial ischemia.
-The veteran may or may not have initial symptoms such as shortness of breath, unexplained fatigue, heart palpitations, a sensation of heartburn or indigestion, dizziness and/or lightheadedness.
+Ischemic heart disease includes diagnoses such as coronary artery disease, coronary heart disease, ischemic cardiomyopathy, and myocardial ischemia.
+The veteran may or may not have the initial symptoms listed above.
 Vietnam-era veterans with heart disease should ask their doctors if their particular diagnosis is a form of ischemic heart disease.

 Importantly, so long as the veteran was exposed to Agent Orange (either directly or presumptively), he need not have been diagnosed with ischemic heart disease within any certain time frame.
 In other words, if a veteran served in Vietnam in 1969 and develops ischemic heart disease forty years later in 2009, he is still entitled to service connection for his disease.
 In addition, although there are other risk factors for ischemic heart disease, such as smoking, obesity, high cholesterol, hypertension, and diabetes mellitus, if the veteran has been exposed to Agent Orange, he is entitled to a presumption of service connection even if he has those other risk factors.